DanielOX/react-notification/README.md

 # React-Notification

 An create to create react notification panel and which is initialized using only react single component.
-A library made for developers.
+A library made for developers :neckbeard: by @DanielOX with :heart:

 ## Getting Started